KittyGiraudel/react-a11y-dialog/README.md

 ## Example

-_The following example is a minimal setup of `react-a11y-dialog`.
-Additionally, you will need to add the required styles as per the recommendations in the `a11y-dialog` [styling docs](https://a11y-dialog.netlify.app/usage/styling).
-How you integrate these styles is left to your discretion and depends on the styling layer you've chosen for your project (classes, inline styles, CSS Modules, CSS-in-JS…).
-For all but inline styles, they will need to be included in the `classNames` object prop, and as such will end up being applied to the elements rendered by React._
+The following example is a minimal setup of `react-a11y-dialog`.
+Additionally, you will need to add the required styles as per the recommendations from the [`a11y-dialog` styling docs](https://a11y-dialog.netlify.app/usage/styling).
+How you integrate these styles is left to your discretion and depends on the styling layer you’ve chosen for your project (classes, inline styles, CSS Modules, CSS-in-JS…).
+For anything but inline styles, styles will typically need to be passed via the `classNames` object prop, and as such will end up being applied to the elements rendered by React.

 ```jsx
 import { A11yDialog } from 'react-a11y-dialog'